 About 40-50% of people taking the current antidepressants, or the SSRIs, stop treatment shortly after starting.
 This is because that class of medications has certain significant side effects, like nauseua and sexual dysfunction.

-Valdoxan, generic agomelatine, is a new medication that is generating a lot of excitement because it seems to be an effective antidepressant that doesn’t have those problems.
+Valdoxan, generic agomelatine, seems to be an effective antidepressant that doesn’t have those problems.

 Valdoxan is a synthetic analogue to melatonin, a natural substance your body has that plays a role in sleep regulation.
 Chemically, it serves to activate the melatonin 1 and 2 receptors, while also acting as an antagonist to 5-Ht2.
 This latter activity may serve to promote release or norepinephrine and dopamine.

 It’s important to note that Valdoxan has significantly different chemical action than the selective serotonin reuptake inhibitors (SSRIs).